Elected Chief Councillor & Councillors for 2015 -2017

 Capitial & Infrastructure - Economic Development - Education - Fisheries - Language & Culture - Social Development - Strength of Claim

-Jim is now in his second term as a Councillor for Hupačasath First Nation.
+Jim is now in his fourth term as a Councillor for Hupačasath First Nation.
 Before Jim dedicated himself to the community, he was enjoying (and still is) retirement from the pulp mill (formally Macmillan Bloedel, Pacifica Papers now known as Catalyst) in Port Alberni, where he worked directly out of university up until his retirement in 2008.
-Jim and his partner currently reside in Qualicum, and enjoy the summers in Parksville; when time allows, him and his partner travel south to Yuma, Arizona to get away from the Vancouver Island winters.
+Jim and his partner currently enjoy the summers in Parksville; when time allows, him and his partner travel south to Yuma, Arizona to get away from the Vancouver Island winters.
 Jim has two adult children, Bobbi and Ryan and 5 grandchildren.

 Office: 250-724-4041 ext 27